Top Inventions in the History

 In 1982, Japanese company Denon developed the CD-ROM, a type of computer storage technology.
 This was introduced to the public at a computer show in 1984 by Denon and Sony.
 CD-ROMs could hold up to 650 megabytes of data, which was a tremendous increase from the 1.44 megabytes of data that could be stored on a floppy disc at the time.
 This new storage format allowed for faster data transfer rates and better durability when compared to the floppy disc.
 CD-ROMs quickly became the preferred storage format for computers throughout the 1980s and 1990s.

-In 1989, Tim Berners-Lee, a British computer scientist, developed the World Wide Web.
+Tim Berners-Lee, a British computer scientist, developed the World Wide Web in 1989.
 The World Wide Web is a system of interlinked, hypertext documents that can be accessed over the internet.
 It was designed to make it easier for people to share information across the globe.
 It has since become the primary way for people to access information and communicate with each other online.

 In 1996, USB (Universal Serial Bus) was released, making the process much simpler.
 Developed by Ajay Butt from Intel in 1994, USB didn’t become widely used until 1998 when the first iMac was released as a USB-only machine.